wp-plugins/envira-gallery-lite/readme.txt

 Envira Gallery is absolutely, positively the [best responsive WordPress gallery plugin](http://enviragallery.com/?utm_source=orgrepo&utm_medium=link&utm_campaign=WordPress) on the market.
 It is fast, flexible and allows you to create insanely powerful responsive WordPress galleries with half of the effort.
 Envira Gallery gets out of your way so you can showcase your content in beautiful and powerful ways.

 == Changelog ==

+= 1.0.7 =
+* Don’t crop images where the original and destination dimensions match.
+* Ensure to restrain thumbnail views.

 = 1.0.6.1 =
 * Ensure post form is available before setting post hash.